-The best part is that word games are flexible.
-You can use them during circle time, on a car ride, at the kitchen table, or as a quick transition activity between lessons.
-When chosen well, they feel simple for adults and exciting for kids.
+The best part?
+Word games are flexible.
+You can use them during circle time, on a car ride, at the kitchen table, or as a two-minute transition activity.

-Children learn best when they are active participants.
-A worksheet can be useful, but a game asks a child to listen, think, respond, and try again right away.
-That back-and-forth practice strengthens cognitive skills in a very natural way.
+Children learn best when they are active participants — not passive recipients.
+A worksheet asks a child to sit still and fill in blanks.
+A word game asks them to listen, think, respond, and try again in real time.
+That back-and-forth loop is neurologically powerful.

-Not every game works for every child, and that is where many parents get stuck.
-A game that feels exciting for a six-year-old may frustrate a four-year-old.
-Matching the activity to the child matters just as much as choosing the activity itself.
+Not every game works for every child, and that mismatch is where most parents and teachers get stuck.
+A game that excites a six-year-old can frustrate a four-year-old and bore a seven-year-old.
+Matching the activity to your child’s developmental stage is just as important as the game itself.

 1. I Spy with sounds